 - Outlining what I will talk about in the rest of the essay or in other words, the main points I’m using to support my opinion.

-In conclusion, this essay supports the idea that teenagers ought to be taught functional subjects like financial planning because it helps them in adulthood and a lack of education related to these topics can have serious consequences.
+In conclusion, this essay supports the idea that teenagers should be taught functional subjects like financial planning because it helps them in adulthood, and a lack of education related to these topics can have serious consequences.

 Here are the paraphrases I used:

 This essay supports- This essay agrees